The Scott County Way [the broken link was removed] by Jillian Ogawa:

 Great.
 The Education area does require special care but management improvement concepts can work very well in education.
 David Langford has done some great work in this area as has Alfie Kohn.
 They are not focused on the Toyota Way but their principles and lean thinking go together well and there expertise in the education area is very important.

-via: Scott County Schools Trying Out the Toyota Way
+via: Scott County Schools Trying Out the Toyota Way [the broken link was removed]

 Related: K-12 (kindergarten though high school) improvement resources – articles on quality education – posts on Toyota management methods – quality learning books